 In the Main Display window, navigate to the Tools -> Plugins -> Manage menu item to open the Plugin Manager.

-The top of the Plugin Manager lists plugins currently installed, and the bottom panel lists out various plugins packaged with McIDAS-V. Expand the Miscellaneous tree and click the green Install Plugin button next to VIIRS Formulas.
+The top of the Plugin Manager lists plugins currently installed, and the bottom panel lists various plugins packaged with McIDAS-V. Expand the Miscellaneous tree and click the green Install Plugin button next to VIIRS Formulas.

-This pops up a message informing that McIDAS-V must be restarted to complete the installation of the plugin.
-Click OK through this message and restart McIDAS-V.
+A message appears informing you that McIDAS-V must be restarted to complete the installation of the plugin.
+Click OK.
+Then, restart McIDAS-V.

-Once McIDAS-V has restarted, navigate to the Field Selector tab of the Data Explorer and two new formulas will be listed: VIIRS_M_RGB(M5,M4,M3) and swathToGrid.
+Once McIDAS-V has restarted, navigate to the Field Selector tab of the Data Explorer where two new formulas are listed: VIIRS_M_RGB(M5,M4,M3) and swathToGrid.
 These formulas were added from the VIIRS Formulas plugin.

 Load in a multi-banded VIIRS SVM granule.
 This data file contains three bands of SVM visible data (SVM03, SVM04 and SVM05).